Tight Market Conditions in November

 December 2, 2016 -- Toronto Real Estate Board President Larry Cerqua announced that Greater Toronto Area REALTORS® reported 8,547 home sales through TREB's MLS® System in November 2016.
 This result represented a 16.5 per cent increase compared to November 2015.

 For the TREB market area as a whole, sales were up on a year-over-year basis for all major home types.
 The strongest annual rates of sales growth were experienced for the townhouse and condominium apartment segments.

 "Home buying activity remained strong across all market segments in November.
 However, many would-be home buyers continued to be frustrated by the lack of listings, as annual sales growth once again outstripped growth in new listings.
 Seller's market conditions translated into robust rates of price growth," said Mr. Cerqua.

-The MLS® Home Price Index (HPI) Composite Benchmark was up by 16.7 per cent in July 2016 compared to the same month a year earlier.
-Similarly, the average selling price for all home types combined was up by 16.6 per cent year-over-year to $709,825.
+The MLS® Home Price Index (HPI) Composite Benchmark was up by 20.3 per cent compared to November 2015.
+The average selling price at $776,684 was up by 22.7 per cent on a year-over-year basis.